iotaledger/goshimmer/README.md

 ## Getting started

-You can find tutorials on how to [setup a GoShimmer node](https://goshimmer.docs.iota.org/tutorials/setup.html), [writing a dApp](https://goshimmer.docs.iota.org/tutorials/dApp.html), [obtaining tokens from the faucet](https://goshimmer.docs.iota.org/tutorials/request_funds.html) and more on our [GitHub Page](https://goshimmer.docs.iota.org/goshimmer.html).
+You can find tutorials on how to [setup a GoShimmer node](https://goshimmer.docs.iota.org/tutorials/setup.html), [writing a dApp](https://goshimmer.docs.iota.org/tutorials/dApp.html), [obtaining tokens from the faucet](https://goshimmer.docs.iota.org/tutorials/request_funds.html) and more in the [GoShimmer documentation](https://goshimmer.docs.iota.org/goshimmer.html).

 ### Compiling from source